shriharivish/shriharivish.github.io/_projects/2_project.md

 complex implementation within constrained timelines required a good amount of effort to fine tune the system.
-I was able to demonstrate the performance of the incubator and control system within the assigned internship duration of five and half months.
+I was able to demonstrate the performance of the incubator and control system within the assigned duration of my time in Germany.
 Other than my thesis work, I also wrote scripts to help others automate their work on the Opentrons and was the first person to get the system up and running.